 In modern applications, especially those interacting with external APIs, you might need to transform data asynchronously.
 Schema.transformOrFail supports asynchronous transformations by allowing you to return an Effect.

-Consider a situation where you need to validate a person’s ID by fetching data from an external API.
+Consider a scenario where you need to validate a person’s ID by making an API call.
 Here’s how you can implement it:

 Declaring Dependencies